-Improving infrastructure also features in the Energy Security Strategy (COM(2014) 330).
+Improving infrastructure also features in the Energy Security Strategy (COM(2014) 330 final).
 This lists completing the internal energy market and building missing infrastructure links as one of the five areas for action.
 For more information see the introductory article on energy statistics.

 The use of nuclear power for electricity generation received renewed attention amid concerns about an increasing dependency on imported primary energy, rising oil and gas prices, and commitments to reduce greenhouse gas emissions.
 These issues may be balanced against concerns over safety and waste from nuclear power plants, the safety issues being highlighted following the Fukushima Daiichi nuclear disaster that resulted from the Great East Japan (or Tōhoku) earthquake and subsequent tsunami in March 2011.
 While some EU Member States have continued with existing reactors or plans to construct new nuclear reactors others decided to review, and in some cases, changed policies for existing plants, as well as cancelling planned nuclear constructions.
 Following the accident in Fukushima, the legal and regulatory framework for the safety of nuclear installations established by Council Directive 2009/71 was reviewed.
 In July 2014, an amendment (Council Directive 2014/87) was adopted.
 Among its many objectives the amendment: strengthens the role and independence of national regulatory authorities; sets up an EU system of peer reviews for nuclear installations; aims to increase transparency on nuclear safety matters; lays down regular safety assessments of installations; and establishes new provisions for on-site emergency preparedness and response.

 - Electricity production and supply statistics